jujoka/PRD-Algorithm-Example/README.md

 **NOTE: User input is not sanitized**

-**For Dota 2 players**: the algorithm is working correctly for high chance events like MKB (80%), however the game actually rolls for the chance of failure instead of success, so in the case of MKB every attack will proc the effect unless a 20% PRNG roll would result in a success.
+**For Dota 2 players**: the algorithm is working correctly for high chance events like MKB (80%), however the game actually rolls for the chance of failure instead of success, so in the case of MKB every attack will proc the effect unless a 20% PRD roll would result in a success.